fenggo/uspex-gp/README.md

 ## Introduction

-USPEX-GP is an open-source computational materials science package designed for crystal structure prediction using evolutionary algorithms and other optimization techniques.
+USPEX-GP is an open-source computational materials science package designed for crystal structure prediction using evolutionary algorithms (USPEX-9.4.4).
 It supports various computational codes (VASP, Quantum ESPRESSO, LAMMPS, etc.) and is designed for high-performance computing environments.
 This repository contains a hybrid codebase with both MATLAB main scripts and Python helper tools/extensions.

 ## Features